dong-alex/technical-study-hub/README.md

 # technical-study-hub
 Web application to help track coding questions, their patterns, and main concepts.
+Add labels and notes to questions to better connect ideas for your technical interviews.

+# Requirements

+- [] Setup frontend in React
+- [x] Base Express setup with MongoDB connected
+- [x] Setup MongoDB Atlas for initial storage
+- [] Consistent Testing
+- [] Full deployment